Juan Carlos Ferrero: 2012: Final season

 Ferrero began his 2012 season with a loss to Benoît Paire in Sydney.
 He entered the Australian Open, where he lost in the first round to Viktor Troicki in five sets, after failing to convert a match point in the fourth.
 After the match, Ferrero was fined $1,500 for "audible obscenities" on court.

 Ferrero represented Spain in the Davis Cup for the last time in a tie against Kazakhstan, where he defeated Mikhail Kukushkin in five sets.
 He then played a disappointing Golden Swing, losing in the first round at all three tournaments.
 At the Brasil Open he lost to Leonardo Mayer, in Buenos Aires to Kei Nishikori, and at the Mexican Open to Stan Wawrinka.
 Ferrero then missed three months of competition due to a wrist injury.

 Ferrero returned at the Madrid Masters, where he lost in the first round to qualifier Igor Andreev.
 At the Rome Masters, Ferrero beat Kevin Anderson and Gaël Monfils, his second and third wins of the year.
 However, in the third round, he lost to Roger Federer in three sets.
 Ferrero then entered the Nice French Riviera Open.
 He beat Robin Haase after saving a match point, but lost to Brazilian qualifier Thomaz Bellucci in the second round in straight sets.
 At the last French Open of his career, Ferrero won his first round match against French wild card Jonathan Dasnières de Veigy, before a second round loss to Marin Čilić in straight sets.

-Ferrero did not play a warm-up tournament before Wimbledon, where he lost in the first round in straight sets to defending champion and No. 1-ranked Novak Djokovic.
+Ferrero did not play a warm-up tournament before Wimbledon, where he lost in the first round in straight sets to defending champion and world No. 1 Novak Djokovic.
 He then lost in the first round of Umag.
 On September 12, Ferrero announced that he would officially retire from professional tennis after the Valencia Open in October.
 He stated that "The Valencia Open 500 will be my last tournament, in the best possible scenario.
 This season injuries have prevented me from playing regularly and it was a tough year as I realised on the court that I did not have the same ambition after 14 years at the top level."
 Ferrero played his final singles match in the first round of the Valencia Open, where he lost to fellow Spaniard Nicolás Almagro in straight sets.
 His retirement ceremony took place at the tournament.